joshuanianji/sicp/README.md

 ## Languages

-I mainly tried to use Elm to answer the questions, but sometimes had to use Scheme for some exercises, for example when defining a function with an arbitary amount of parameters.
+I mainly tried to use Elm 0.18 to answer the questions, but sometimes had to use Scheme for some exercises, for example when defining a function with an arbitary amount of parameters.

+Now that Elm 0.19 is released, maybe I should move to elm 0.19.
+ShouldI separate my elm 0.18 and 0.19 code then into folders? probably.